 How to Stay in the Game

 The future will be filled with more and better targeted content chasing the same eyeballs.
 Mountains of content will be produced and never experienced.
-Use chess as an example, the best teams are comprised of both players and machines, therefore, winning firms will leverage the strengths of A.I. with a human touch.
+Using chess as an example, the best teams are composed of both players and machines, therefore, winning firms will leverage the strengths of A.I. with a human touch.